 - a burning feeling when a person pees

 There are many types, or strains, of HPV, and they can cause different symptoms.
 Most strains cause no severe health issues, but some can cause cancer.

 The medical community considers HPV types 6 and 11 to be low-risk strains because they are unlikely to lead to serious medical problems.
 They do, however, cause 90 percent of all genital warts.

 Genital warts can develop on the:

 These warts look soft, pale, and fleshy.
 They do not cause symptoms, and medical professionals can remove them if necessary.

-High-risk strains of HPV can lead to cancer, and these strains are responsible for most cases of cervical cancer.
-Some types of HPV and also cause cancer of the genitals, anus, mouth, or throat.
+High-risk strains of HPV can lead to cancer, and these strains are responsible for

 Anyone who is sexually active is at risk of contracting HPV unless they have received a vaccine for the virus.

 People are at risk of contracting herpes if they are sexually active or come into contact with the skin or saliva of others with the virus.